felixbrust/BBL-Playbyplay-Readout/readme.md

 "Read this pdf and return it as a txt.
 The columns in the pdf and in the txt are: quarter, time, home action, score, diff, away action.
 Include the quarter starters row with all 5 players for both teams at the beginning of each quarter, the upper row in the home action cell and the lower row in the away action cell.
 Include the flag "Starters: " in front of both entries and separate the starters using commas.

-return a txt file using pipe delimiters to use in pandas, without citations.
+Return a txt file using pipe delimiters to use in pandas, without citations.
 Keep in mind that every player has a jersey number in front of him e.g. 99 SMITH J. Include all events, including substitutions."

 To show this exemplarily I added the pdfs of the first two games of the 25/26 season 2003986 and 2003987, as well as the output txts of the LLM in the data folder.
 When attempting this yourself you should initialize new sessions for each pdf to avoid hallucinations and data leakages which can be quite debilitating here.